 However, you also have the right to ask for all the information we have about you and the services we have provided to you.

-Further information on what you are entitled to, and the process for making a Subject Access Request including our Subject Access Form can be found on our Data Protection pages.
+You can find more about what you are entitled to and how to make a subject access request with our Subject Access Form on our Data Protection pages.

-How can you request correction of inaccurate information?
+How to ask for correction of inaccurate information

 You should let us know if you disagree with something written on your file.
 We may not always be able to change or remove the information.
 However, we will correct factual inaccuracies and may include your comments in the records.